 UChicagoGRAD makes it very clear where to find those resources.
 Some schools do not make career development resources as clear as they should.
 UChicagoGRAD does.
+The programs the team provides include workshops, career exploration events, and individualized advising.
 Right on the homepage you see a section for “career development.”

 What Does Your University Represent?

 In addition to making a website that is easy to navigate and helping current students find everything they are looking for, you need to clearly communicate what your university is all about.

 Make sure not only current students, but prospective and alumni also feel proud about where they might go to school or where they went to school.

 Part of creating a vision for students to see themselves be with your university throughout their journey involves website design that is modern and feels like you but does not distract the user from the content.

 An example of a website that provides this type of experience comes from Northwestern Bienen School of Music.